Which is the richest Hindu temple in the world? Tirupati Balaji temple in Andhra Pradesh is the richest Hindu temple in the world.

 - Sringeri Math

 - Amritsar, Punjab

 Apart from the sample questions given above, candidates can check Previous Year Question Papers with solution PDF to understand the type of questions asked in the general awareness section of these examinations.

 Also, check Free Online Mock tests for various government examinations for practice and analysis.

-Aspirants of various government exams such as SSC, RRB, Bank, Insurance etc. are sure to encounter 1-2 questions related to coal mines in India under the general awareness sections of these exams.
+Aspirants of various government exams such as SSC, RRB, Bank, Insurance etc. are sure to encounter 1-2 questions related to Temples in India under the general awareness sections of these exams.